 Initial support for Jewish Women INVEST Education Projects to develop the pilot program was generously provided by the Max M. & Marjorie S. Fisher Foundation.

 WHAT CAN I EXPECT?

-Jewish values teaching and integration, designed in partnership with the sage Rabbinical direction of Rabbi Mary Zamore.
+Jewish values teaching and integration by a Jewish Women INVEST Rabbinical Scholar, designed in partnership with the sage Rabbinical direction of Rabbi Mary Zamore.

 Structured curriculum, presentations by field experts, storytelling, information sharing, and discussions on a variety of investment concepts designed to educate and spur action.

 Networking time to share updates about members’ investments and activities, and support one another in activating capital (proposed and active).

 Members are given readings and thought exercises on investing and Jewish teachings between meetings and are encouraged to communicate with Circle members in a private online community.

 1. Setting the stage and exploring Your Goals and Values

 2. Jewish Values Integration: כבוד (Kavod) – Honor